DevExpress-Examples/wpf-pivot-grid-create-context-menu-for-field-values/Readme.md

 * [MainWindow.xaml.cs](./CS/WpfPivotGrid_CustomMenu/MainWindow.xaml.cs) (VB: [MainWindow.xaml.vb](./VB/WpfPivotGrid_CustomMenu/MainWindow.xaml.vb))
 <!-- default file list end -->

-# How to Customize the Pivot Grid Context Menu
+# WPF Dashboard Viewer - How to Customize the Pivot Grid Context Menu

 This example shows how to modify context menu for the Field, Data and Header areas in the PivotGridControl.